 The Buying Process

-1. Engage a reputable local real estate agent who specializes in Nice to help you find suitable properties.
+Working with a qualified local real estate agent from Nice with specialization in properties will help you discover suitable properties.

 Key Considerations